Chymyst/chymyst-core/docs/concurrency.md

 Each element of a stream is a chunk of data that can be processed independently from other chunks.
 The streams form an acyclic graph that starts "upstream" at "source" vertices and flows "downstream", finally ending at "sink" vertices.
 Other vertices of the graph are processing steps that transform the chunks of data in some way.

-Our goal is to achieve the maximum throughput (number of chunks consumed at "sources" per unit time).
+Usually, programmers want to achieve the maximum throughput (number of chunks consumed at "sources" and delivered to "sinks" per unit time).

-The dataflow is _asynchronous_ -- each vertex of the graph waits until the previous vertices finish computing their data.
+The dataflow is _asynchronous_ -- each vertex of the graph can perform its computation and deliver a result to a next vertex, even though that vertex might be still busy with its own processing.
-Since the processing could take different amounts of time, certain processing steps will have lower throughput and incur longer wait times on subsequent steps.
+Since the computations could take different amounts of time at different vertices, certain processing steps will have lower throughput and incur longer wait times on subsequent steps.
 To compensate for this, we could run the slower processing steps in parallel on several data chunks at once, while other steps may run sequentially.
 Therefore, acyclic dataflow systems can be also called "asynchronous parallel streaming systems".

-The typical task here is to implement a high-throughput asynchronous Web server that can start responding to the next request long before the previous request is answered.
+A typical use case of acyclic dataflow is to implement a high-throughput asynchronous Web server that can start responding to the next request long before the previous request is answered.
 This class of problems can be solved by using `Future[T]`, by asynchronous streaming frameworks such as Akka Streaming, scala/async, or FS2, and by various functional reactive programming (FRP) frameworks.
-The main difficulty for the implementers of these frameworks is to interleave the wait times on each thread as much as possible and to avoid blocking any threads.
+The main difficulty for the implementers of these frameworks is to interleave the wait times on each thread as much as possible and to avoid wasting CPU cycles when some threads are blocked.

-As in the case of data-parallel computations, the acyclic dataflow computation is still a sequential computation, in that we could have computed the same results on a single thread and without using any asynchronous calls.
+As in the case of data-parallel computations, the acyclic dataflow computation is still a sequential computation, in the following sense:
+We could have computed the same results on a single thread and without using any asynchronous computations.
 However, this would be too slow, and thus we are trying to speed it up by interleaving the wait times and optimizing thread usage.

 ### Acyclic dataflow = monadic stream

 A stream that carries values of type `T` is naturally represented by a parameterized container type `Stream[T]`.
 Arbitrary acyclic dataflow can be implemented only if `Stream[T]` is a monadic functor: in particular, processing a single chunk of type `T` could yield another `Stream[T]` as a result.
-Accordingly, all streaming frameworks provide a `flatMap` operation.
+Accordingly, most streaming frameworks provide a `flatMap` operation for streams.

-A monadic functor is more powerful than an applicative functor, and accordingly the user has more power in implementing the processing pipeline, in which the next steps can depend in arbitrary ways on other steps.
+A monadic functor is strictly more powerful than an applicative functor, and accordingly the user has more power in implementing the processing pipeline, in which the next steps can depend in arbitrary ways on other steps.
 However, a monadic computation is difficult to parallelize automatically.
 Therefore, it is the user who now needs to specify which steps of the pipeline should be parallelized, and which should be separated by an asynchronous "boundary" from other steps.